Emmotes/ic_modron_library/docs/Jarlaxle.md

 |   | ![Melee Icon](images\melee.png) |   | Strong  | [https://ic.byteglow.com/modron/VVTl25HWmLKGbixC5ByY5](https://ic.byteglow.com/modron/VVTl25HWmLKGbixC5ByY5) | 1.68e41% |
 | ![Magic Icon](images\magic.png) | ![Melee Icon](images\melee.png) | ![Ranged Icon](images\ranged.png) | Modest  | [https://ic.byteglow.com/modron/6vhkki07vEPRP0_cXMKHc](https://ic.byteglow.com/modron/6vhkki07vEPRP0_cXMKHc) | 3.58e40% |

-The Strong and Modest cores are so similar in damage that you should use whichever you have the more favourable pipes for.\r\n\r\nThe negligible difference in damage and the lack of health make the Magic core an undesirable choice.
+The Strong and Modest cores are so similar in damage that you should use whichever you have the more favourable pipes for.

+The negligible difference in damage and the lack of health make the Magic core an undesirable choice.

 [Back to Top](#top)